 Fretboard Wood

-Depending on the type of wood used in your guitar’s fretboard, you might end up paying more for a refret.
+The type of wood used in your guitar’s fretboard can also affect the cost of a refret.
 For example, refretting a guitar with a maple fretboard costs more than one with a rosewood board.
-This is primarily because maple is a much more difficult material to work with, and an inexperienced luthier can easily ‘blow out’ the finish when working it, causing catastrophic damage – this is a real problem for older guitars.
+This is primarily because maple is a much more difficult material to work with and an inexperienced luthier can easily ‘blow out’ the finish when working it, causing catastrophic damage.
+This is a real problem for older guitars.

 Some players don’t realize that frets are technically consumable parts, just like strings.
-Over time they’ll wear out, and as that happens, you’ll encounter some relatively serious issues with playability.
+They’ll wear out over time and as that happens, you’ll encounter some relatively serious issues with playability.

 Especially if frets wear unevenly, you’ll start to notice intonation issues that get progressively worse.
 Intonation is how well your guitar stays in tune at all points on the fretboard.
 If a fret is overly worn in comparison to the others, you’ll have to push down further to fret a note, which will bend strings sharp as more movement is required.